chanzuckerberg/cellxgene/server/eb/README.md

 performance option.

 Once the storage is in place, the next step is to copy your data files to that location.
 Currently cellxgene supports a flat file organization.
-Each matrix file is located from the same s3 prefix or filesystem directory.
+Each matrix file is located under the same s3 prefix or filesystem directory.
 This location is specified in the configuration as the dataroot.